Kristina01111000/WordPressTheme/README.md

-		-> figure out how to make pictures scroll -> change to scroll -> set up forwarded email with admin first name for dr w -> update php and wordpress on inmotion site in cpanel
+		-> figure out how to make pictures scroll -> change to scroll -> set up forwarded email with admin first name for dr w -> update php and wordpress on inmotion site in cpanel -> plugin add new issue and admin power issue solved by updating

 	To Do: